Mariusrik/PG4300-grp10/README.md

 ```

 * **Use of Heroku**
 Same as with Docker, we used Heroku from the beginning.
-Our Heroku is connected to Git and automatically updates our running version.* AJAX
+Our Heroku is connected to Git and automatically updates based on Git.
+* **AJAX**
+We use AJAX to automatically update the comment section once an user have posted a post.
 * **Use of propper CSS and Javascript**
 something
 * **Hashing and salting**